Bees in mythology: African mythology

-American mythology
+Mayan mythology

 In Mayan mythology, Ah-Muzen-Cab is one of the Maya gods of bees and honey.
 One of the Maya Hero Twins, Xbalanque, is also associated with bees and beekeeping under the name or aspect of Mok Chi'.
 Hobnil, the Bacab who represents the East, may be associated with bees and beehives.

 Asian mythology

 According to Hittite mythology, the god of agriculture, Telipinu, went on a rampage and refused to allow anything to grow and animals would not produce offspring.
 The gods went in search of Telipinu only to fail.
 Then the goddess Ḫannaḫanna sent forth a bee to bring him back.
 The bee found Telipinu, stung him and smeared wax upon him.
 The god grew even angrier and it was not until the goddess Kamrusepa (or a mortal priest, according to some references) used a ritual to send his anger to the Underworld that Telipinu was calmed.

-In Hindu mythology, Parvati, in the form of Bhramari Devi, was summoned by the Gods to kill the demon Arunasura, who took over the heavens and the three worlds.
+In Hindu mythology, Bhramari was summoned by the gods to kill the demon Arunasura who took over the heavens and the three worlds.
 To kill Arunasura, she stung him numerous times with the help of innumerable black bees emerging from her body.
-The Gods were finally able to take control of the heavens and the celestial worlds again.
-In addition, the bowstring on Hindu love god Kamadeva's bow is made of sugarcane, covered in bees.
+The gods were finally able to take control of the heavens and the celestial worlds again.
+In addition, the Hindu love god Kamadeva's bowstring is made of sugarcane, covered in bees.

 In mythology found in Indian, ancient Near East and Aegean cultures, the bee was believed to be the sacred insect that bridged the natural world to the underworld.

 European mythology

 Greek mythology has several gods who are associated with bees.
 Aristaeus is the god of beekeeping.
 After inadvertently causing the death of Eurydice, who stepped upon a snake while fleeing him, her nymph sisters punished him by killing every one of his bees.
-Witnessing the empty hives where his bees had dwelt, Aristaeus wept and consulted Proteus who advised him to give honor in memory of Eurydice by sacrificing four bulls and four cows.
-Upon doing so, he let them rot and from their corpses rose bees to fill his empty hives.
+Witnessing the empty hives where his bees had dwelt, Aristaeus wept and consulted Proteus who advised him to honor the memory of Eurydice by sacrificing four bulls and four cows.
+Upon doing so, he let them rot and from their corpses rose new bees to fill his empty hives.
 Prophecy in Ancient Greece seems to have been associated with bees.
 The Homeric Hymn to Hermes acknowledges that Apollo's gift of prophecy first came to him from three bee-maidens, usually but doubtfully identified with the Thriae, a trinity of pre-Hellenic Aegean bee goddesses.
 In addition, the Oracle of Delphi is referred to as "the Delphian bee" by Pindar.